jcs-elpa/watch-cursor/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 # watch-cursor
-> Display cursor from all live windows.
+> Show all cursors from other windows.

+This minor mode display all cursors when there are 2 or more windows displaying the same buffer at a time.

 ## Usage